Dealing with Social Media Estates and Digital Assets

 After a person dies, their YouTube account is closed.
 The beneficiaries can upload the videos themselves but at this stage the original following and advertising revenue will have been lost.
 Loss of revenue can be avoided by making the videos the property of a company so they can be continued after the person’s death.

-| Things to consider
+| Things To Consider

 Online assets and income streams are creating new challenges for people dealing with estates.
 This inevitably creates even more potential pitfalls.
 If you’re dealing with an estate and you get it wrong, you could find yourself being personally liable to beneficiaries or creditors.
 Getting professional advice will reduce risks considerably.
 You’re entitled to do so and the costs should come from the estate.